thebigG/TypeOS/README.md

 This will take a while, so please wait.
 It shouldn't take more than 5 minutes.
-Go aget some coffee and now you should now have a 4MB file on your scriptfs filesystem!
+Go get some coffee and now you should  have a 4MB file on your scriptfs filesystem!

  Actually that's a lie, because when you look at your memory usage with **free -m**  it will look like you're using WAY more memory than that(that's because you are)!